 Coldest Places in United States

 The lowest temperature ever recorded in the United States was -80 degrees Fahrenheit (-62 degrees Celsius) on January 23, 1971 at Prospect Creek Camp, located near the Arctic Circle along the Alaska pipeline.
-This is not much warmer than the -81.4 °F record low for North America that Snag in the Yukon dropped to on February 3, 1947.
+This is not much warmer than the -81.4 °F record low for North America that Snag in Yukon, Canada dropped to on February 3, 1947.
 On that extremely cold February day, Tanacross Alaska reached -75 °F.

 The lower 48 states of the US hit their official coldest temperature of -70 °F on January 20, 1954 at Rogers Pass, Montana.
 The pass sits at 5,470 feet (1,667 metres) elevation in the Rocky Mountains, northwest of Helena.

 |Prospect Creek Camp, Alaska||-80||-62.2||Jan 23, 1971|

 |Peter's Sink, Utah||-69||-56.1||Feb 1, 1985|

 |Island Park Dam, Idaho||-60||-51.1||Jan 18, 1943|

 |Tower, Minnesota||-60||-51.1||Feb 2, 1996|